Call one of our locations now!

 WHEN CAN YOU RETURN TO YOUR NORMAL ACTIVITIES?

-Most people can return to their normal activities within 24 hours after Botox New Jersey.
+Most people can return to their normal activities within 24 hours after Botox in New Jersey.

 However, it’s important to continue avoiding strenuous exercise, heat exposure, and alcohol for at least a day post-treatment.
 Always listen to your body and take it easy if you’re feeling any discomfort.